 CALENDAR REVIEW:

-August 20.
-St. Louis Day Mass at Castroville.
+August 20, St. Louis Day Mass at Castroville.
 After some discussion, Ken made the motion that we wear our anniversary polo shirts and khaki “Dockers” style pants for the event.
 This was seconded by Tom and approved by the BOD.

 September 17.
 The Mount Calvary Lutheran Church concert is definite.
 The contract is signed.
 Tom Ewing and the pastor will work on the song program.